Blessedbiello/Blessedbiello/README.md

 - 👋 Hi, I’m @Blessedbiello
-- 👀 I’m a backend developer interested in fullstack Web3
+- 👀 I’m a backend and web3 developer
-- 🌱 I’m currently learning Solidity & other blockchain technologies.
+- 🌱 I’m currently learning and building on Solidity & other blockchain technologies.
-- 💞️ I’m looking forward to get beginer solidity roles
+- 💞️ I’m looking forward to solidity roles
 - 📫 How to reach me ...

 <!---